tim117/resume/README.md

 This will create a folder at `apps/website/dist` that will contain the static assests to deploy in any place you can deploy a static website.

-There are many ways to do this, but I find one of the easiest ways to do this is with

 ## Features

 ### Resume Display